 That leaves you just six days to go through the cycle twice.
 You’ll have to pick your two favorite hikes, and each island has way more than two alluring hikes.
 Your crew will be forced to choose just two guided tours, and that leaves just two days for your two favorite beaches.
 As you can see, there’s no way to see everything a single island has to offer in just a week.
-Of course you can pack more into the afternoons and evenings, especially a or something similar, but you are still limited in how much you can do.
+Of course, you can pack more into the afternoons and evenings, especially a luau or something similar, but you are still limited in how much you can do.

-You can see the highlights of your favorite island in a week, so, if you have more than a week to spend in Hawaii, then it’s a good time to island hop.
+You can see the highlights of your favorite island in a week, so, if you have more than a week to spend in Hawaii, then it’s a good time to island-hop.
 If you have 10 days then spend a week on one island then three days on your second-favorite island.
 Best case scenario: You book two weeks solid in Hawaii to split your time between your two favorite islands.
 If you really want to see three islands then you should try to extend your stay to three weeks, and so on.

 There used to be a ferry that traveled from island to island, but that ship has long been retired.
 Now the only way to travel between islands in Hawaii is by air.
 You’ll have to book a flight on one of the few companies that run inter-island service, and, due to low competition, the flights can be rather expensive.
 Currently, you should expect to pay about $80 for a one-way flight, plus extra for any checked luggage.

 For years, and Mokulele Air have been your choices for inter-island flights with Hawaiian holding up to 90% of the market share.
 That’s not a whole lot of competition which means Hawaiian Air can raise prices artificially.
 But has announced they’ll be jumping into the inter-island market in 2019 which should force a fare war to the consumer’s benefit.
-Be prepped and ready to finally travel between island in Hawaii on a budget.
+Be prepped and ready to finally travel between the island in Hawaii on a budget.